ValeLang/Vale/docs/Generics.md

 They are disambiguated by the "generic template args" (eg `{bool}`).
 It's just a list of coords to disambiguate them from each other.
 These are not generic args, they are generic **template** args.

-In this program, we're calling only `genFunc(7)` so after the monomorphizer pass these would be the three final instantiations in total:
+In this program, we're calling only `genFunc(7)` so after the instantiator pass these would be the three final instantiations in total:

  * `mvtest/genFunc<int>.lam:2:6.__call{bool}<bool>`
  * `mvtest/genFunc<int>.lam:2:6.__call{int}<int>`